 Yours.
 Occasionally, researchers advertise PhD studentships to investigate specific topics, but these are rare.
 In 99% of cases, you have to find a topic.

 Yes.
 And you can reference your MA dissertation in your PhD thesis, just like any journal article or book.
-HOWEVER, the MPhil/PhD must be a genuine development with fresh data; you cannot submit the same data or the same words for two degrees.
+However, the PhD must be a genuine development with fresh data; you cannot submit the same data or the same words for two degrees.

-Yes: we cannot accept you unless you submit an application form and a research proposal.
+Yes.
+We cannot consider your application without a research proposal.
 Your proposal is a key part of your application; the better it is, the more likely you are to be accepted and the better your research will be.
 Although you will continue to develop it and work on it for several months after you start the PhD, you still need to prepare a good proposal at the application stage.

 - A working title